-Each request for a refund will be considered on an individual basis by the Trust Finance Manager and will take into account all circumstances including payments already made by the school/college, whether places have been filled, and the financial viability of the trip.
-Refunds will not be given out after the trip closing date.
-This is because payments have been made to venues etc.
+Only in exceptional circumstances should a refund be requested in writing and submitted to the EVC for consideration.
+Requests should be submitted by the trip leader and should detail reasons for the request.
+Each request will be considered on an individual basis by the EVC and the Tithe Academy Finance Officer and will take into account all circumstances including payments already made by the school/college, whether places have been filled, and the financial viability of the trip.
+Only refunds authorised by the EVC in consultation with the Headteacher will be processed by the Finance Department.